polowis/virtComp/README.md

 ```sh
 $ pip install -r requirements.txt
 ```
+However if you want to test the full version, you must install packages listed in ```app/core/services/requirements.txt```.

 Sample data available in csv_data directory.
 Otherwise, you will need to pull those from public google sheet of your choice but with same format.
 You may also be aware that if you use your custom csv (sheets) tests may not work as expected.
 To enable pulling from google sheet, set USE_DIRECT_SHEETS_DOWNLOAD to True.